mdditt2000/rancher/README.md

-## Simplifying, Securing, & Scaling your Kubernetes Deployments with F5 & Rancher
+## Deploying F5 Container Ingress Services (CIS) in Rancher using Helm Charts

-Using chart simplifies repeatable, versioned deployment of the F5 Container Ingress Services (CIS).
+Using chart simplifies repeatable, versioned deployment of the CIS.
 This is the simplest way to install the CIS on Rancher cluster.
 Helm is a package manager for Kubernetes.
 Helm is Kubernetes version of yum or apt.
 Helm deploys something called charts, which you can think of as a packaged application.
 It is a collection of all your versioned, pre-configured application resources which can be deployed as one unit.
 This chart creates a Deployment for one Pod containing the k8s-bigip-ctlr, it's supporting RBAC, Service Account and Custom Resources Definition installations.
 The purpose of this user-guide is demonstrate the simplicity of CIS with Rancher using Helm Charts with custom-resources.

+Demo on YouTube [video]()simple

 ### Installing the Chart for the F5 CIS